 Coursework and Training Opportunities

-The two-year Clinical Psychology program emphasizes coursework in assessment, research methods/design and statistics, evidence based psychotherapy, and psychopathology (abnormal psychology), with additional courses in neuropsychology and advanced general psychology.
-All students are required to complete a master's thesis under the supervision of our excellent faculty.
-Practicum experiences in various agencies and applied settings are also available, including with the WCU Counseling and Psychological Services, Jackson Psychological, Charles George VAMC, and the Department of Corrections.
+The two-year Clinical Psychology program emphasizes coursework in assessment, research methods/design and statistics, evidence based psychotherapy (cognitive and behavioral modalities), and psychopathology (abnormal psychology), with additional courses in neuropsychology and advanced general psychology.
+All students are required to complete an empirical master's thesis under the supervision of our excellent faculty.